dlsc-software-consulting-gmbh/WorkbenchFX/README.md

 `deactivate()` | Gets called whenever this module is the currently displayed content and the content is being switched to another module
 `destroy()`    | Gets called when this module is explicitly being closed by the user in the toolbar

 When extending a custom module, it is only required to override the `activate()` method.

+Overriding the methods don't require any workbench related coding.
+When overriding one of the methods, only the module related stuff needs to be programmed.

 Note:
 - A fifth method exists: `close()`.
 This method differs from the others, because it ignores the lifecycle and closes the module without calling `deactivate()` or `destroy()`.
 More about this method is written in the chapter about [prevent module from closing](#prevent-module-from-closing).